gianni-rosato/svt-av1-psy/README.md

 ## License

-SVT-AV1 is licensed under the OSI-approved BSD+Patent license.
+SVT-AV1 is licensed under the Alliance for Open Media license.
 See [LICENSE](LICENSE.md) for details.
-SVT-AV1 uses code from the [libaom](https://aomedia.googlesource.com/aom/) project.
-The files used are marked with the following [license](LICENSE_AOM.md) in their headers.
+Please refer to the [license Q&A](https://01.org/svt/downloads/svt-av1-license-change-qa) if you have any questions about the licensing history of SVT-AV1.

 ## Documentation